 China controlled Vietnam for over 1,000 years.
-When you walk around many parts of Vietnam, particularly in north Vietnam, you can find many Chinese written characters on old buildings.
+Walking around many parts of Vietnam, particularly in north Vietnam, you can find many Chinese written characters on old buildings.

 Chinese and Vietnamese are not the same languages.
 A Vietnamese person cannot automatically understand Chinese, and a Chinese person can not understand Vietnamese.
 Even though the languages have some similarities, they are also very different.
 It is estimated that under 2% of the Vietnamese population can speak fluent Mandarin Chinese.

 Other popular second languages in Vietnam include English and French.
-English education is now compulsory in the Vietnamese school system; many children learn English in school.
+English education is now compulsory in the Vietnamese school system; many children learn English.

 Chinese And Vietnamese Are Two Different Languages